The initial segment condition for $\kappa^+$-supercompactness: Mice for -supercompactness

+We say that $E$ is \emph{close to $N$} iff $E$ is an $N$-extender and each component measure $E_a$ of $E$ is $\bfrSigma_1^N$-definable. \end{dfn}

-\begin{rem} Actually the definition above might be an abuse of terminology, since it does not seem immediately obvious that $E$ determines $M$, and in particular, that $E$ determines $M|\kappa$.
+\begin{rem} The definitions above might abuse terminology, since it does not seem immediately obvious that $E$ determines $M$, and in particular, that $E$ determines $M|\kappa$.
 (Given $M|\kappa$ and $E$, $M$ is determined.)
 But in context, we will know which $M$ we are dealing with, so this will not be a problem. \end{rem}

-\begin{dfn} Let $N$ be a premouse and $E$ be an with $E=F^M$ for some premouse $M$.
-We say that $E$ is \emph{close to $N$} iff $E$ is an $N$-extender and each component measure $E_a$ of $E$ is $\bfrSigma_1^N$-definable. \end{dfn}

 \begin{dfn} We say that a tuple $(N,P,n)$ is \emph{proto-anomalous} or is \emph{a proto-anomaly} iff $N,P$ are premice, $n=0$, $N$ is active short, $P$ is active long, $\crit(F^N)=\crit(F^P)$ and $F^P$ is an $N$-extender. \end{dfn}